 Sacred site: Kafr Kanna (traditional) or Khirbet Qana (archaeological) — two sites in Galilee contend.
 The Church of the Wedding Feast in Kafr Kanna, 8 km northeast of Nazareth, is the traditional pilgrimage destination; stone water jars are displayed inside.

-"This is the time of fulfillment.
-The kingdom of God is at hand.
-Repent, and believe in the gospel."
+The time is accomplished, and the kingdom of God is at hand: repent, and believe the gospel.
 Mark 1:15

 Jesus begins His public ministry with a proclamation: the Kingdom of God has arrived.
 He calls people to repentance, forgives sins, heals the sick, and gathers disciples.
 His Beatitudes and Sermon on the Mount reframe every human value.
 The Kingdom is not a political entity but a reality of mercy, justice, and communion with God — present wherever Christ is present, and growing in the hearts of those who receive him.
-The fruit is conversion: the continual turning of our hearts from sin toward what truly matters.
+The fruit is Christian witness and conversion: the turning of our hearts from sin, and the call to carry the good news to others.

 Sources: Mark 1:15 (Greek: metanoia) · Luke 4:18–21 (Isaiah 61:1–2) · Luke 11:20 (Kingdom signs) · Thomas Aquinas, ST I–II, Q. 113